jindrapetrik/matice/README.md

 Ve složce `ikony` jsou použité obrázky pro toolbar apod.

 ## EN
 Application for matrix calculations.
-(Detailed czech description in [wiki](https://github.com/jindrapetrik/matice/wiki))
+(Detailed czech description on [the web](https://jindrapetrik.github.io/matice/))
 **The application is in czech language only, sorry.**
 The source code can be compiled with Turbo Delphi.
 Main file of the project is MDIAPP.dpr, or MDIAPP.bdsproj